Where would you rather live?

 The inhabitants of the zombie apocalypse in TWD face many threats and hardships, but they also have tremendous freedom.

-Despite the harshness of TWD apocalypse, the people living in it have great freedom.
-The fall of civilization has become a great equalizer, rendering socio-economic classes as meaningless.
+Despite the harshness of the TWD apocalypse, the people living in it have great freedom.
+The fall of civilization has become a great equalizer, rendering socio-economic classes meaningless.
 A Fortune 500 CEO has no inherent advantage over a grocery store clerk in the new world order (and perhaps is at a disadvantage).
-A college education is meaningless, unless it was in something practical like agriculture.
+A college education is worthless, unless it was in something practical like agriculture.

 Likewise, men have no inherent advantage over women (except for greater physical strength in some cases) — and they have no more power or authority than do women.
 In fact, just as many women as men are leaders or heroes.
 In this world, even an abused woman who suffered from years of domestic violence before the apocalypse can transform herself from a victim into a cunning survivor and fierce warrior (e.g. the character of Carol, wonderfully played by Melissa McBride).